 0 NewOrderSingle msgs remaining.

 When all the execution reports have been received (in the client window), press 'l' to logout and exit.
 Wait a few moments for the logging buffer to empty.
 When the client has disconnected the server will also flush its logging buffer so wait a bit longer for this as well.
 Occasionally you may get a core dump on exit - you can ignore this for now.
-Switch to your server and press ^C to terminate the server.
+Your server should have also now exited (we passed the o option).

 You can use the supplied printer application hfprint to examine the protocol log output (you will need to enable the file protocol target in the xml configuration).